Disclaimer:

 You cannot discriminate against applicants based on protected characteristics including race, ethnicity, national origin, sex, marital status, religious belief, disability, age, political opinion, employment status, or family status.

-Lawful reasons to decline an applicant include poor rental history, insufficient income to afford the rent, poor credit history, inability to provide references, or having pets when the property is not suitable.
-Document these reasons clearly.
+Lawful reasons to decline an applicant can include poor rental history, insufficient income to afford the rent, poor credit history, or inability to provide references.
+For pets, apply the current pet consent rules carefully: since 1 December 2025, landlords generally need reasonable grounds to refuse pet consent.
+Document your reasons clearly and avoid discrimination.

 The Complete Screening Checklist